inesusvet/tests-talk/PITCHME.md

  If the machine produces tranquility it's right.
  If it disturbs you it's wrong until either the machine or your mind is changed.

 ---
+@title[Expectations]

+## Target audience
+- You know why that tests are good for your project
+- You do read & write tests on daily basis
+- You want to think ahead about testability of system

+ ---
  @title[References]